-I have been living as a missionary with Campus Crusade for Christ in Tokyo for the last year and a half.
+I have been living as a missionary with Cru in Tokyo for the last year and a half.

 But as of right now, I am safely in Kyoto with the rest of my ministry team.

 This decision to move was made after concerns began to arise over the recent events regarding the nuclear power plants.
 Kyoto is over 600 miles away from Fukushima and we are a safe distance from the radiation.

 As you already know, on March 11, a massive earthquake hit Japan in the Tohoku region.
 The current death count is around 8,450 and the number continues to rise as bodies wash up on the shore.

 Officially, there are 12,931 people still reported missing.
 Hundreds of thousands of people are left homeless in the wake of the earthquake and resulting tsunamis.